SmallSatGasTeam/GASNotes/FprimeWorkshop/Josh Notes.md

 - Inside our main we need to create a deployment that has a simulated manager level and or one that has a simulated driver level
 - Build a wrapper for the Camera
 - Always bind the size of our data
+- Use assertions to combat against bit flips
+- Implement tests when receiving to ensure that your packet is exactly the right size
+- Clean up the flat sat